armsnyder/openapi-language-server/README.md

 ### Neovim Configuration Example

-Assuming you are using Neovim and have the installed openapi-language-server binary in your PATH, you can use the following Lua code to your Neovim
+Assuming you are using Neovim and have the installed openapi-language-server binary in your PATH, you can use the following Lua code in your Neovim
 configuration:

 ```lua